 We have spent more than 120 hours since 2014 researching and testing some of the less expensive vacuum cleaners on the market, and we think the Hoover Tempo WidePath is your best bet.
 It has great suction, especially for a machine that costs about $80.
 It has multiple accessories, which make it great for cleaning stairs, furniture and draperies.
 The wide cleaning path and long cord means you can cover a room with fewer passes, and without stopping to find another outlet.

 Hoover Tempo WidePath

-The strong suction of the Hoover Tempo WidePath helped it score higher than any other in our cleaning tests, and the wide cleaning head can help you cover a lot of ground quickly.
+The strong suction of the Hoover Tempo WidePath helped it score higher than any other in our cleaning tests.

 Dirt Devil Dynamite Plus

 The Dirt Devil Dynamite does a decent job for its price, and it stores quite compactly because of its retractable handle.

 Black & Decker AirSwivel

 With its light weight and swiveling head, the Black & Decker AirSwivel is easy to clean with anywhere in the house.